chaseberry/godot-voxel-importer/README.md

 Imports the object as a single Mesh.
 If the model contains more than one object, they are merged together.

 ### Object as Mesh Library
-Imports the object as a Mesh Library, with each frame being a Mesh3 in the library.
+Imports the object as a Mesh Library, with each frame being a Mesh in the library.
 Each object is merged together at their closest frame index.
 For example, if a model has two objects, one with frames 1, 3 and the other with frames 2, 3, the final library will have 3 frames [1, 2], [1, 2], [3, 3].